-Any time one of these plans is updated (especially ones that are nearly universally used, like glibc and GCC, all other Base Plans which depend on it need to be built in a certain order, and then all plans that depend (or depend on a plan that depends) on those Base Plans also need to be rebuilt.
-We call this the “rebuild the world” scenario.
+Any time one of these plans is updated (especially ones that are nearly universally used, like glibc and GCC, all other plans which depend on it need to be built in a certain order, and then all plans that depend (or depend on a plan that depends) on those plans also need to be rebuilt.

 Why are you refreshing them?

-We perform periodic base plan refreshes to ensure that your applications built on Habitat are secure and performant.
+We perform periodic habitat package (Core Plans/Base Plans) refreshes to ensure that your applications built on Habitat are secure and performant.
 Many packages including GCC, OpenSSL, zlib, and glibc form the base cryptographic and security libraries that applications depend on.

-So far we’ve discussed how and why we are refreshing the Base Plans and Core Plans, but what does that mean for the plans in your own origin?
+So far we’ve discussed how and why we are refreshing the Habitat Packages, but what does that mean for the plans in your own origin?

 How does this affect me?

-Chances are, any plan within your origin depends on at least one of the Core Base Plans somewhere in its chain of dependencies.
+Chances are, any plan within your origin depends on at least one of the Habitat Packages ( Base Plans /Core Plans) somewhere in its chain of dependencies.
 When that plan is updated, your plan also must be rebuilt.
-This sounds simple, but if you have plans in your origin that depend on other plans - and those plans depend on a Core Plan (let’s say glibc), all of them must be built with the same version of glibc.
+This sounds simple, but if you have plans in your origin that depend on other plans – and those plans depend on a Base Plan (let’s say glibc), all of them must be built with the same version of glibc.
 Let’s look at this visually.